 ESA severance is required, under the ESA when an employer “severs” the employment of an employee with five years or more of service and:

 the severance occurred because of a permanent discontinuance of all or part of the employer’s business and the employee is one of 50 or more employees who have their employment relationship severed within a six-month period as a result; or

 the employer has a payroll of $2.5 million or more.

-The statutory termination pay is calculated specifically by multiplying the employee’s regular wages (excluding overtime) for a regular work week by the sum of:
+The statutory severance pay is calculated specifically by multiplying the employee’s regular wages (excluding overtime) for a regular work week by the sum of:

 (the number of completed years of employment) + (the number of completed months of employment of the final year divided by 12)

-The maximum termination pay entitlement under the Act is an amount equal to the employee’s regular wages for a regular work week for a period up to 26 weeks.
+The maximum severance pay entitlement under ESA is an amount equal to the employee’s regular wages for a regular work week for a period up to 26 weeks.
 Severance must be paid as a lump sum within seven days after termination of employment or on the next regular pay day, whichever is later, unless the employee agreed otherwise.